 Build a Cellar

 This could potentially add 15% to a house’s value and is a good option if off-road parking space is also available.
-Planning consent may be required although such conversions are often classed as permitted development.
+Planning permission may be required although such conversions are often classed as permitted development.

-Replacing an out-of-date heating system is a sure way to add value, especially if done in conjunction with other energy efficiency measures such as additional radiators (depending on the boiler capacity), loft insulation and window replacement.
+Replacing an out-of-date central heating system is a sure way to add value, especially if done in conjunction with other energy efficiency measures such as additional radiators (depending on the boiler capacity), loft insulation and window replacement.
 Underfloor heating may also be a viable option.

 Working from Home

-This trend offers potential to add value to a house by either creating an office within an existing house or building a garden office; these vary in price from £5,000 to £20,000 depending on the level of insulation and double-glazing options.
+This trend offers potential to add value to a house by either creating an office within an existing house or building a garden room office; these vary in price from £5,000 to £20,000 depending on the level of insulation and double-glazing options.

 Rewiring and Replumbing